lalbornoz/PuTTie/FySTY/README.md

-   Canaanite deity down everyone's throats, Sīn-lēq-unnínni, Mursili I, despite his anger issues, Šubši-mašrā-šakkan, bonus points for having a badass name, ʿammu Rāpī the Amorite, utilising the ST100 ancestor of VT100, Šarrukīn I of Akkad, all of the Anunnaki except for Inanna-Ištar because she's an arsehole, and also except for Ellil because he doesn't know how be nice to people, and Gudea of Lagaš.
+   Canaanite deity down everyone's throats, Sīn-lēq-unnínni, Mursili I, despite his anger issues, Šubši-mašrā-šakkan, bonus points for having a badass name, ʿammu Rāpī the Amorite, utilising the ST100 ancestor of the VT100, Šarrukīn I of Akkad, all of the Anunnaki except for Inanna-Ištar because she's an arsehole, and also except for Ellil because he doesn't know how to be nice to people, and Gudea of Lagaš.

    **Don't you want to be like them?** (except for Inanna-Ištar because she's an arsehole)